- UltraShape is an ultrasound technology used for body contouring and fat cell reduction.

 What is UltraShape?

 UltraShape is a nonsurgical procedure that uses targeted ultrasound technology.
-It’s designed to eliminate fat cells in the abdominal area, but it’s not a weight loss solution.
+It’s a fat-reduction treatment designed to eliminate fat cells in the abdominal area, but it’s not a weight loss solution.

 Ideal candidates should be able to pinch at least an inch of fat in their midsection and have a body mass index (BMI) of 30 or less.